LiangliangNan/Research-ScientificWriting/README.md

-# Guidelines and tips for research and scientific writing
+# Guidelines and tips for doing research and scientific writing

 ## Research
 * [You and Your Research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html).
 Richard Hamming, 7 March 1986